 "We regret that once again Taiwan was not invited to observe at this assembly as they were from 2009 to 2016," he said.
 "The 23 million people in Taiwan deserve a voice just as much as anyone else does."

 Russia's Health Minister Veronika Skvortsova said her nation is aligned with a global push for ways to achieve universal health coverage, or UHC, and quality health care for all.
 "We're very pleased that today the entire international community is striving in this condition," she told the assembly.

 "The health and well-being of all citizens should be a priority of the top leadership of each state," urged Skvortsova, "because without this basic resource it is impossible to achieve success in any of the spheres of the economy and social life, which means it is impossible to achieve any of the ambitious Sustainable Development Goals."

 She was referring to the United Nations' 17 Sustainable Development Goals for 2030 that are aimed at ending poverty and building resilience.
 All 193 of the U.N.'s member nations and the global pharmaceutical industry’s trade group, International Federation of Pharmaceutical Manufacturers & Associations, or IFPMA, support establishing UHC worldwide as part of those goals.

 Universal health coverage, or UHC, could sustain health care systems particularly in low to middle income nations.
 Some 50 million people worldwide deal with what WHO calls “catastrophic spending” on health costs due to user fees and other direct payments.

-Half the world’s population lacks full coverage of essential health services, and 100 million people live in extreme poverty — getting by on less than $2 a day — due to health care costs.
-About 12 percent, or 800 million people, spend at least 10 percent of household income on health care, WHO figures show.
+Half the world’s population lacks full coverage of essential health services, and 100 million people live in extreme poverty — getting by on less than US$2 a day — due to health care costs.
+About 12%, or 800 million people, spend at least 10% of household income on health care, WHO figures show.